1 - 5 Business Days Metro Shipping | Safe & Secure | 5 Day Returns

 When it comes to body kits, fibreglass is one of the most popular choices.
 It has been used in racing for decades because of its amazing properties.
 However, like all materials, it also has its advantages and disadvantages.

-In this article, we will talk about the pros and cons of using fibreglass body kits and eventually determine if this material is for your car or not.
+In this article, we will talk about the pros and cons of using fibreglass car body kits and eventually determine if this material is for your cars or not.

 Before we get into the thick of things, we need to ask ourselves first - what exactly is fibreglass?

-Today, fibreglass is used in different types of body kits such as full car body, ground effects, bumper replacement, wide body and custom kits.
+Today, fibreglass is used in different types of body kits such as full car bodies, ground effects, bumper replacement, wide body and custom kits.

 Image Credit: venuechilton.com

-Fibreglass remains as one of the go-to body kit materials because it’s a cost-effective way of making a car look sportier or more aero-dynamic.
+Fibreglass car bodies remain one of the go-to body kit materials because it’s a cost-effective way of making cars look sportier or more aero-dynamic.
 Below are other pros that fibreglass has over its competition:

 Another advantage that fibreglass has over its competitors is it doesn’t cost much to make.
 It’s made from cheap materials and the molds and machinery used to make it are inexpensive.
 Hence, it’s more affordable in price.
 Moreover, fibreglass is readily available and you won’t have a hard time looking for one in a body kit store or crafter near you.

-Fibreglass is also quite sturdy and is able to hold its original form well unlike polyurethane.
+Fibreglass is also quite sturdy and can hold its original form well unlike polyurethane.
 This is quite advantageous for car owners who live in areas with extreme temperatures.
 Because of its rigidity, fibreglass can hold its shape even in the warmest or coldest of places.

 Fixing a broken fibreglass part is easy.
 You can mend it by simply clamping the two broken pieces together, patching it, applying new epoxy, sanding it down, and finally painting it again.
-This may seem labor intensive, but you are actually saving a lot of money repairing the kit instead of replacing it with a new one.
+This may seem labour-intensive, but you are saving a lot of money repairing the kit instead of replacing it with a new one.